spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 ## Naming Requirements

 The name of a Sparv module or plugin is the name of the *Python package directory* containing the module code.
-In addition to being a valid Python identifier, the name must start with a namespace representing the plugin author or organization, followed by an underscore.
+In addition to being a valid Python identifier, the name must start with a namespace (representing the plugin author or organization), followed by an underscore.
 This is to avoid name clashes with other plugins and will be enforced in the future.
 In the example below, we use the prefix `sbx_` (for Språkbanken Text).

 In addition to the Sparv module name, which is what is used in the pipeline, the plugin also has a separate